jtv/libpqxx/BUILDING-configure.md

 Stages
 ------

-I'll explain the main build steps in more details below, but here's a quick
+I'll explain the main build steps in more detail below, but here's a quick
 overview:
  1. Configure
  2. Compile